What Is Colitis In Dogs?

 There are three functions of the colon: storing stool, absorbing water, and further digestion of unabsorbed nutrients.
 The colon’s bacteria count is approximately ten times denser than the bacteria in the small intestine.
 The bacteria take the left-over fibers and break them down into three bio-chemicals: acetate, propionate, and butyrate.
 These nourish the cells of the colon (which have a life expectancy rate of one week), and control the ph balance so that the toxins that are excreted will not be reabsorbed as well as producing gasses and pigments used in creating stools.

-Since your dog can’t tell you what it’s feeling, you must rely on visible and tangible signs to gauge its health.
-A major obvious symptom of colitis is diarrhea.
-To properly classify and treat colitis-related diarrhea, it must be determined whether the problem is in the small intestine (which is the more serious of the two) or in the large intestine.
-The following characteristics are commonly found in diarrheas of the large intestine:
+Since your dog can’t tell you what it’s feeling, you must rely on visible and tangible signs to gauge their health.
+A major obvious symptom of colitis is diarrhea, though it can also result in consitpation.
+To properly classify and treat colitis-related diarrhea, it must be determined whether the problem is in the small intestine–which is the more serious of the two–or in the large intestine.
+The following characteristics are commonly found in diarrhea of the large intestine:

-- They often involve straining and a sense of sudden urgency
+- Straining during defecation and a sense of sudden urgency

-- Stools often start normal and finish loose
+- Stools that start normal and finish loose

-- The stool is often gooey or slimy as opposed to watery
+- Stool is often gooey or slimy as opposed to watery

 While your veterinarian can make a diagnosis of colitis based on the above symptoms, treatment depends on the nature of the diarrhea.
 Is it acute (i.e., has it appeared suddenly), chronic (ongoing for several weeks), or episodic (recurring time after time)?

-If your dog suddenly develops colitis, it is probably induced by stress, such as boarding, moving, severe weather or some other change in lifestyle, or it could be from a dietary indiscretion, such as emptying the garbage can, too many treats or a sudden change in diet.
-These cases can usually be cleared up with proper medication and/or diet therapy.
+If your dog suddenly develops colitis, it may be induced by stress from events such as boarding, moving, severe weather, or some other change in lifestyle, or it could be from a dietary indiscretion, such as eating from the garbage can, consuming too many treats, or having a sudden change in diet.
+These cases can usually be cleared up with proper medication and diet therapy.
 The veterinarian should also check for parasites as they can cause colitis.

 If your dog’s symptoms have persisted for a month or more, your veterinarian will want to discover the cause of the colitis, and will run some simple tests.
 The tests will include evaluating your dog’s blood chemistry, a red and white cell profile (called a CBC), and a fecal test for parasites.
-He may also need to test the pancreas for its ability to produce digestive enzymes.
-A fecal smear or cytology test should be performed under the microscope to check for pathogenic bacteria that can cause colitis (especially the Clostridial organisms).
+They may also need to test the pancreas for its ability to produce digestive enzymes.
+A fecal smear or cytology test should be performed under the microscope to check for pathogenic bacteria that can cause colitis, especially the Clostridial organisms.